digego/extempore/README.md

 ## Build from source

 This will download and build all the dependencies you need (including LLVM).
-So, if you've got a C++ compiler, git and CMake, here are some one-liner build commands:
+So, if you've got a C++ compiler (for `gcc`, version 4.9 or later is required), git and CMake, here are some one-liner build
+commands:

 On **Linux/OSX**: